xinqiu/pipellm/CONTRIBUTING.md

-# Contributing to pipelang
+# Contributing to pipellm

 Hi there!
-Thank you for even being interested in contributing to `pipelang`.
+Thank you for even being interested in contributing to `pipellm`.
 As an open source project in a rapidly developing field, we are extremely open to contributions, whether it be in the form of a new feature, improved infra, or better documentation.